UVA-URN/uvaurn/README.md

 * `pip3 install -r requirements.txt` will install the required packages.

-* Run migrations to populate the database with `python3 manage.py migrate`.
+* To populate the database, run migrations with `python3 manage.py migrate`

-* To run the development server, run `python3 manage.py runserver`.
+* To run the development server, run
+`python3 manage.py runserver`.

 ## Configuration ##